JuliaAI/MLJ.jl/docs/src/target_transformations.md

 data - for example in cross-validation.

-Additionally, one generally wants to *inverse* transform the predictions of the supervised model, so that final target predictions are on the original scale.
+Additionally, one generally wants to *inverse* transform the predictions of the supervised model for the final target predictions to be on the original scale.

 All these concerns are addressed by wrapping the supervised model using `TransformedTargetModel`: